stickies-v/bitcoin-devwiki/P2P-Current-Priorities.md

 What are you currently working on in the P2P realm?
 (Add your github username and the date, and any projects in bullet points, and a link to the PR, gist, branch etc where you're working)

-### @ajtowns 2021-02-09
+### @ajtowns 2021-02-21

-* Some net_processing clean ups [#20758](https://github.com/bitcoin/bitcoin/pull/20758) - [#20942](https://github.com/bitcoin/bitcoin/pull/20758) removes the next set of globals, after that is splitting out orphan handling to a separate module
+* Some net_processing clean ups [#20758](https://github.com/bitcoin/bitcoin/pull/20758) - next is splitting out orphan handling to a separate module [#21148](https://github.com/bitcoin/bitcoin/pull/21148)
+* dandelion
+  - considering "dandelion-lite" (stem for exactly one hop, the flood -- no p2p changes required)
+  - question is whether that provides enough benefits to be worthwhile? answer: simulate and see!
+  - gulia's updated https://github.com/gfanti/dandelion-simulations/tree/dandelion-lite ; some ensuing discussion on twitter https://twitter.com/giuliacfanti/status/1362963585471815680
+* want to see erlay
 * UASF/bip8 safety cf [#19573](https://github.com/bitcoin/pull/19573)
-* want to see erlay and dandelion

 ### @amitiuttarwar 2021-01-27